-Among many other clients Brown services are Rock & Roll Hall-of-Fame inductees Sly & The Family Stone (Jerry Martini, Rose Stone, and Cynthia Robinson), Ben E. King (Stand By Me), Martha Reeves & the Vandellas, Tito Jackson, and The Contours, Chuck Jackson (Any Day Now), The Lowrider Band, Jazz Crusaders, Charles Wright (Watts 103rd Street Rhythm Band), Kim Weston (It Takes Two – with Marvin Gaye), The Miracles, Freda Payne (Band of Gold), Archie Bell, Cindy Birdsong (Supremes), Jimmy Ruffin, Major Harris, and The Velvellettes.
-These and other acts have benefited immeasurably from the use of Phil Brown’s public relations strategies.
+Among many other clients Brown services or serviced are Rock & Roll Hall-of-Fame inductees of Sly & The Family Stone (Jerry Martini, Rose Stone, and Cynthia Robinson), The Miracles, Ben E. King (Stand By Me), Martha Reeves & the Vandellas, Tito Jackson, and The Contours, Chuck Jackson (Any Day Now), The Lowrider Band, Jazz Crusaders, Charles Wright (Watts 103rd Street Rhythm Band), Kim Weston (It Takes Two – with Marvin Gaye), Freda Payne (Band of Gold), Archie Bell, Cindy Birdsong (Supremes), Jimmy Ruffin, Major Harris, and The Velvellettes.
+These and other acts have benefited from the use of Phil Brown’s Public Relations strategies.

-In 2007, Brown was offered a position with Motorcity Hits and Hits Talent Agency, — Detroit-based organization, to arrange concert tours and festivals.
-This partnering included assisting in the marketing of tour packages.
+In 2007, Brown was offered a position with Motorcity Hits and Hits Talent Agency, — Detroit-based organization — to arrange concert tours and festivals.
+This partnering included assisting in the marketing of tour packages and media outreach.
 Also, he coordinated Ben E. King’s television appearance and duet with Tony Orlando during the Jerry Lewis Muscular Dystrophy Telethon.
 Mr. King also performed on The Late Show with David Letterman that year.
 In 2009, King made his final appearance on national television, performing with Sean Kingston on Good Morning America.
 Also, Freda Payne performed masterfully on the season’s top-rated American Idol television production.

 In 2010, PBPR broke Connecticut-based singer Arika Kane into the national television spotlight with her debut performance on The Monique Show.
 Arika’s song “Make It” is the theme song for VH1’s hit television reality show Hollywood Exes, produced by Jeff Dyson.
 Brown also served as media-relations specialist for On The Beam, a Dallas-based entertainment television Show.